mrezafarahani/MLInterview/README.md

 * K-Nearest Neighbor
 * Decision Tree
 * Ensemble Methods -- Random Forest, Gradient Boosting Machines, XGBoost

+:tv: Take a look at [this video](https://www.coursera.org/lecture/machine-learning/classification-wlPeP) by Andrew Ng for Logistic Regression.

+:book: For Decision Tree topic take a look at [this medium post](https://medium.com/deep-math-machine-learning-ai/chapter-4-decision-trees-algorithms-b93975f7a1f1).

 ###  4.2. <a name='Clustering'></a>Clustering
 ####  4.2.1. <a name='HardClustering'></a>Hard Clustering